 (see diagram: ‘Bioctile’ = Square)

 Esoterically, Alice Bailey links the number 8 to the “Christ principle” (EA 37) or the inner self, once having transcended the purely personal to become focussed on the development of humanity.
 There is a more interiorised feeling than is found with the Square, and in a more personal sense, the doubled ‘4’ suggests a sense of manageable restlessness that can be internal (45°) or between internal and external factors (135°) that requires mediation in order to harmonise (Ray 4) the two points.
 This suggests something we may avoid or postpone, but that can be constructive once faced and handled.
-If the octile (semi-square) between planets in square with each other, this offers an obvious point of mediation between the two—not an easy one, but again, if faced—one that will build resilience and an expansion of consciousness that contains all the points of the pattern.
+If the octile (semi-square) is between planets in square with each other, this offers an obvious point of mediation between the two—not an easy one, but again, if faced—one that will build resilience and an expansion of consciousness that contains all the points of the triangular pattern.

 Finger of the World